-A budget is truly transparent only if citizens and interest groups have the opportunity to analyze proposals at each step of the budget deliberations and be able to comment on them.
+A budget is truly transparent only if citizens and interest groups have the opportunity to provide these analyses at each step of budget deliberations.
 The legislative process should allow adequate time for legislative and public review.

-See Selected References.
-Center on Budget and Policy Priorities, "The Transparency of New Jersey's Budge Process" and "Budget Process and Development and Purpose of the Budget Transparency Scorecard."
+Center on Budget and Policy Priorities, "The Transparency of New Jersey's Budge Process."
+"Budget Process and Development and Purpose of the Budget Transparency Scorecard."